BarbyKelly/quizproject/README.md

     - Question (randomly chosen by js, and difficulty depending on player's Quiz Level selection)

     - Three possible answers
     - All answer options displayed in same neutral color #8090BC, without indicating which answer is correct, or which answers are incorrect
     - Each question has only one correct answer
     - Two answers are incorrect for each question
     - Five different questions are displayed for any quiz level

     - Player can click on any of the answer buttons
-    - Correct answer will turn green when player clicks on the correct answer
+    - Correct answer will turn green when player clicks on the correct answer, and both incorrect answers turn red
-    - When player chooses incorrect answer, player's chosen answer will turn red, and correct answer will turn green.
-Third answer remains neutral color
+    - When player chooses incorrect answer:
+      - player's chosen answer will turn red,
+      - correct answer will turn green, and
+      - the other incorrect answer will turn red
     - When one of the answers is selected, then "Next" button is displayed below Answer options, inside the container
     - Player can click on "Next" for the Next Question when present question has been answered or "OK" has been clicked if Time ran out